zjwegert/GridapTopOpt.jl/README.md

 - `julia therm_comp_serial.jl` for a serial topology optimisation problem; or
 - `mpiexecjl -n 4 julia therm_comp_serial_MPI.jl results/` for an MPI problem.

+**Note for Windows users**: You will need a bash shell to run `mpiexecjl`.
+A convenient shell is provided by [Git Bash](https://gitforwindows.org/).

 ## Software versions
-Results in the paper were generated with the following software versions on Gadi:
+Results in the paper were generated in Linux with the following software versions on Gadi@NCI:
 - `Julia v1.9.4`
 - `PETSc v3.19.5`
 - `Intel MPI v2021.10.0`